-Boushey and Moser have held educational leadership positions in Washington State and been adjunct professors at Seattle University and Seattle Pacific University.
-Boushey continues to be a frequent keynote speaker as well as presenter at conferences throughout the United States, Canada, Australia, Indonesia, Thailand, and Bahrain.
+Together the sisters have held educational leadership positions in Washington State and been adjunct professors at Seattle University and Seattle Pacific University.
+They are frequent keynote speakers as well as presenters at conferences throughout the United States, Canada, Australia, Indonesia, Thailand, and Bahrain.
+The Sisters have also been speakers at the International Literacy Association and the National Council of Teachers of English conferences.